rbsam176/ms3-coffeedb/readme.md

 The structure throughout CoffeeDB is made up of *cards*, making use of a Bootstrap UI class.
 This provided a clean, evenly spaced vertical structure to house the information about the coffee, which could be repeated in a loop easily (eg. Browse), or used individually (eg. homepage).

 The homepage presents a hero splash page, with the CoffeeDB logo occupying the majority of the viewport, along with a dedicated navigation bar.
-This almost mimicks the UX of an app launching, rather than being immediately met with your typical website structure you are instead presented with the brand and have easy access to the pages the user is likely wanting to visit first, eg. Browse or Add.
+This almost mimics the UX of an app launching, rather than being immediately met with your typical website structure you are instead presented with the brand and have easy access to the pages the user is likely wanting to visit first, eg. Browse or Add.

 Further down on the homepage are a series of containers that relay the state of the database in that moment the user is visiting.
 It shows the most recent addition, the top 5 highest average ratings and the most recent 3 reviews.
 These all link the user to 'view submission' pages, providing an alternative way to discover coffee than just entering filters on the Browse page.